TechRadar Verdict

 Apple AirPods 4 with Active Noise Cancellation: Two-Minute Review

-When they're in the ear, at first glance the Apple AirPods 4 with Active Noise Cancellation might not look much different to the third-generation AirPods.
-However, the design has been streamlined for a better fit, while the internal hardware has been upgraded, with many of the best features of AirPods Pro 2 trickling down to Apple's new entry-level earbuds, making them a tempting option among the best AirPods.
+The Apple AirPods 4 with Active Noise Cancellation might not look much different to the third-generation AirPods at first glance, but they're effectively all-new, inside and out.
+The design has been streamlined for a better fit, the speakers have been upgraded, and the addition of the Apple H2 chip means that many of the best features of AirPods Pro 2 have trickled down to Apple's new entry-level earbuds.

-While it doesn't entirely block out the world around you in the way that the best noise cancelling earbuds do – remember these are open-ear earbuds – when paired with music, it can reduce loud rumbles, like a jet engine, down to a drastically reduced sound.
+Obviously, the active noise cancellation is the star of the show.
+It doesn't entirely block out the world around you in the way that the best noise cancelling earbuds do – remember these are open-ear earbuds – but when paired with music, it can reduce loud rumbles, like a jet engine, down to a drastically reduced sound.

-I think folks who desire the ability to block out the world around them without fully sealing off the ear will find a nice middle ground here.
-The Transparency mode, as well as how these pick up the user's voice, is very well done and sounds incredibly natural.
+I think folks who desire the ability to block out the world around them without fully sealing off the ear will find a nice middle ground here, and it's easily the best ANC for these kinds of earbuds.
+The Transparency mode, as well as how these pick up the user's voice, is very well done and sounds incredibly natural – and the microphone quality is top-tier among the best wireless earbuds, too.

-Apple AirPods 4 with Active Noise Cancellation review: Pricing and Availability
+Apple AirPods 4 with Active Noise Cancellation review: Price and Release Date

 Apple AirPods 4 with Active Noise Cancellation review: Specs